ViktorSheverdin/UserTickler/README.md

 # Overview:

 This script is used to make a popup toast notification on the user&#39;s computer reminding to upgrade the OS build.
 A popup has a &quot;Close&quot; button which closes the popup, but it will be popped as scheduled, and &quot;Install Now&quot; button, which will redirect a user to the SCCM Client to the proper page with the Upgrade button.
 The popup is scheduled via the Task Scheduler and is executed from a local file without the necessity to be connected to the company network.
 However, notification will be displayed only if a user is connected to the company network.
-For the full list of the IPs, please have a look at the [\\bby-configmgr01\Applications\UserTickler\files\list\_of\_ip.txt](./../../%5C%5Cbby-configmgr01%5CApplications%5CUserTickler%5Cfiles%5Clist_of_ip.txt)
+For the full list of the IPs, please have a look at the \files\list\_of\_ip.txt

 The notification will be triggered by time, every day after 2pm and is scheduled to run every two hours.